 Takeaways

 The credibility of a business falls on these different legal structures; as an owner, you should know the differences and purposes of each legal structure.
-Because the business will surely expand from small to large size, for this reason, it protects from liability, tax efficiency, clear rules for ownership and control, a framework for raising money and investing and helps businesses establish their credibility and professionalism.
-To avoid singking the business, having entrepreneurial skills to be successful could be a gateway to make your business stay on top of the game.
+Because the business will surely expand from small to large size, for this reason, it protects from liability, tax efficiency, clear rules for ownership and control, and a framework for raising money and investing.
+It helps businesses establish their credibility and professionalism.
+To avoid sinking the business, having entrepreneurial skills to be successful are an advantage.